bonfus/undi/docs/index.rst

 Before you start playing with UNDI through examples, a few important information:

-* UNDI uses SI units, which soetimes might be strange (you end up adding many 1e-10) but does not hurt too much.
+* UNDI uses SI units, which might seem an unfortunate choice (you end up writing tiny numbers) but does not hurt too much.

 * UNDI assumes that the spin polarization is along :math:`z` and that observation is done along the same direction.
-You must rotate the same according to match this condition with your experimental setting.
+  You must rotate the sample definition accordingly (there is a function to do that).

 * As a consequence, an external field applied along :math:`z` is a Longitudinal Field (LF) while external fields in the plane perpendicular to :math:`z` are Transverse Fields (TF).